 - Ubiquitin immunoblots have relied on the visualization of a qualitative, often deceptive smearing pattern.
 Therefore, the modulation in the intensity of the POI single band in the DUB-treated fraction simplifies the quantification of its polyubiquitylation levels.

 - UbiTest precludes visualization issues of the polyubiquitylated forms of a POI due to either the lack of detection sensitivity provided by the primary antibody or to the inability of the primary antibody to recognize its epitope that is hidden by the polyubiquitin chain.

 - UbiTest also allows one to identify the polyubiquitin linkage on the POI by digesting with linkage-specific DUBs.

 LifeSensors’ UbiQuant ELISA assay measures the concentration of total ubiquitin in cell and tissue lysates.
 Ubiquitylated proteins are captured by an immobilized ubiquitin affinity matrix.
 Subsequently, unbound proteins are washed away, and total free ubiquitin and ubiquitin conjugates are quantified using an anti-ubiquitin antibody in conjunction with traditional ELISA detection reagents.
 Please see product information here.

 - UbiQuant ELISA allows for testing the effect of multiple compounds or conditions on the ubiquitylation levels in cell/tissue lysates.

 - This assay is useful for monitoring the effects of broad-spectrum compounds such as proteasome inhibitors on total ubiquitin levels.

-- UbiQuant ELISA allows for the testing of the effect of multiple compounds or conditions on the ubiquitylation levels of a POI in cell/tissue lysates.
+- Allows for high-throughput screening of PROTAC compounds on the ubiquitylation levels of a POI in cell lysates.